Ingredients

 Limits and Trade-Offs

-Erythritol cooling sensation.
+Erythritol cooling sensation and crystallisation.
 At doses above 80 g per kg of mix, the cooling becomes prominent.
+There is also a practical solubility ceiling — erythritol can crystallise in the mix at concentrations above ~8% w/w, producing a sandy mouthfeel; this is why erythritol is almost always used blended with other bulkers rather than as the sole sweetener.
 Some consumers love it, others find it strange.
 Test with target audience.

 Allulose browning.
 During pasteurization at 85°C, allulose Maillard-reacts with milk proteins and produces visible browning.
 Mitigation: lower pasteurization to 75°C × 15 min, or use allulose only in bases without dairy (sorbets).